The Story of Job

-The book of Job contains a story of a real historical man for the following reasons:
+The story of Job is real and not fiction for the following reasons:

-2-The narrative gives the number of Job’s children “And seven sons and three daughters were born to him: (1:2).
-And it also describes some of their activities. ”and his sons would go and feast in their houses, each on his appointed day, and would send and invite their three sisters to eat and drink with them” (1:4).
-It also shows how he interceded on their behalf “So it was, when the days of feasting had run their course, that Job would send and sanctify them, and he would rise early in the morning and offer burnt offerings according to the number of them all.
+2-The narrative gives the number of Job’s children “And seven sons and three daughters were born to him: (ch.
+1:3).
+And it also describes some of their activities. ”and his sons would go and feast in their houses, each on his appointed day, and would send and invite their three sisters to eat and drink with them” (ch.
+1:4).
+It also shows how he interceded on their behalf.
+“So it was, when the days of feasting had run their course, that Job would send and sanctify them, and he would rise early in the morning and offer burnt offerings according to the number of them all.
 For Job said, “It may be that my sons have sinned and cursed[a] God in their hearts.”
-Thus Job did regularly” (1:5).
+Thus Job did regularly” (ch.
+1:5).

-3-This story gives detailed information about his possessions which were “seven thousand sheep, three thousand camels, five hundred yoke of oxen, five hundred female donkeys, and a very large household, so that this man was the greatest of all the people of the East” (1:2).
+3-This story gives detailed information about his possessions which were “seven thousand sheep, three thousand camels, five hundred yoke of oxen, five hundred female donkeys, and a very large household, so that this man was the greatest of all the people of the East” (ch.
+1:2).
 Job was compared to other people in the East which made him a well-known figure.
-While it is possible that these might simply be obvious details in a parable, such specific details were not common in ancient allegorical literature.
+Such specific details were not common in ancient allegorical literature.

 These evidences provide enough support to the assertion that this story was a real story and not a parable or a fiction.

 Check out our Bible Answers page for more information on a variety of topics.